GitHubLuCheng/GitHubLuCheng.github.io/_pages/about.md

 - [07/2024] Received an NIH RO1 grant as a Co-PI.
 Thanks, NIH!
 - [07/2024] One paper accepted to DSAA'24.
 - [07/2024] Received an NSF grant "Track 2 Acquisition of a GPU Cluster for Accelerating HIPAA-Compliant Data-Driven Research" as a senior personnel.
 Thanks, NSF!
-- [07/2024] Invited to serve as a reviewer for KDD'25 and ACM TiiS.
+- [07/2024] Invited to serve as a reviewer for Neurocomputing, KDD'25, and ACM TiiS.
 - [07/2024] Received a DHS grant as a Co-PI.
 Thanks, DHS!
 - [07/2024] Two papers accepted to ASONAM'24.
 - [06/2024] Invited to serve as the EMNLP'24 Area Chair.